 Parc Omega is open year round and sometimes you can find Groupon discounts (the first time I went was in the winter with a Groupon).
 Carrots to feed the animals are available to purchase at the main hut or you can purchase your own bags at a grocery store and bring them along.
 Make sure to bring lots because it’s so much fun to feed the animals!

-As you can see, the chickadees will land on your hand to eat the sunflower seeds!
+As you can see in the photo below, the chickadees will land on your hand to eat the sunflower seeds!
 I would recommend bringing your crampons during the winter and remember to stay to the side and not walk on the cross-county ski paths. #ShareThePath

 To be fair, I had the most fun taking photos of the pumpkins but eyeing up all the pumpkins in the patch to pick the perfect one is a great date idea.
 You can turn this into TWO date ideas by picking another evening to carve them!